 Top 10 Best Portable Garmin Handheld GPS Units In 2017 Reviews

 It’s time that you kiss those old paper maps goodbye.
 GPS devices offer convenience and speed, making navigation so much more stress-free.
-Garmin is one of the top GPS brands on the market right now.
+Garmin is one of the best Garmin handheld GPS brands on the market right now.
 With so many options to pick from, it can be confusing for consumers to find the right device for their needs.
 Let this be a guide on picking the perfect GPS handheld device.

-First thing you will need to do is determine the scope of your travels.
+The first thing you will need to do is determine the scope of your travels.
 Most GPS will have worldwide support, while others may have more specialized maps for countries and their roads.
 Assessing ease of use means looking at how responsive the touch screen controls are, how readable it is (especially while driving), how secure/durable it is, and how intuitive the searching is.
 Route evaluation is another important consideration, as it should be quick to meet up with your demands.
 Additionally, they should have more information regarding traffic severity, and estimated time delays.
 Aside from that, the biggest differentiators between different Garmin products will be the price and how it aligns with your budget.

 This highly specialized GPS that works specifically with golf courses is a great accessory for any golf enthusiast.
 It comes preloaded with over 25,000 worldwide courses.
 You get all this without requiring any additional downloads or subscriptions.
 The design is slim, comfortable to use, and rugged.
 The menus are designed to work well even if you are wearing gloves.
 It has a waterproof shell, and the rechargeable battery can last up to 15 hours; enough for an entire weekend without having to recharge.
-It also comes with scorecard options, and even precise measurements for targeting.
+It also comes with scorecard options and even precise measurements for targeting.

-Coming with topographic information, this handheld GPS is great for any outdoorsman you know.
-Topographic information is basically a two dimensional visual representation of elevation, which is very useful for hikers, campers, researchers, or park rangers.
-This device features a 2.6 inch color display that is easily readable even under the sunlight.
-It features an internal memory of 8GB, and is expandable.
-The dual battery system lets you use 2 AA batteries, or an optional NiMH battery pack that is rechargeable.
+Coming with topographic information, this handheld GPS is great for any outdoors-man you know.
+Topographic information is basically a two-dimensional visual representation of elevation, which is very useful for hikers, campers, researchers, or park rangers.
+This device features a 2.6-inch color display that is easily readable even under the sunlight.
+It features an internal memory of 8GB and is expandable.
+The dual battery system lets you use 2 AA batteries or an optional NiMH battery pack that is rechargeable.
 This tool isn’t just a map either, you can pair it with optional ANT+ sensors like heart rate monitors and temperature sensors.

 If you’re looking for a golf specific GPS device that is more budget friendly, check out this older model.
-It has the same standard 2.6 inch color display, and the compact design makes it easy to carry around with you.
-It contains many preloaded golf course maps, and will provide a wealth of information for you.
+It has the same standard 2.6-inch color display, and the compact design makes it easy to carry around with you.
+It contains many preloaded golf course maps and will provide a wealth of information for you.
 This includes precise distance from the hole, as well as designated fairway, hazard and green areas on the course.
 This GPS updates in real-time as you move across the course, keeping you refreshed on the distance to each target.

 Similar to the 64 series listed above, this GPS device comes at a slightly reduced price.
-Aside from the standard features that you would expect, this particular model features ANT support and bluetooth connectivity.
-This allows you to connect several key fitness and personal health modules via wireless connection.
+Aside from the standard features that you would expect, this particular model features ANT support and Bluetooth connectivity.
+This allows you to connect several key fitness and personal health modules via the wireless connection.
 This includes heart rate straps, and blood pressure monitors.
 It has an expandable internal memory of 4 gigabytes, and you can wirelessly upload data to the Garmin Connect to view and share activities on your smartphone.

-Whether you’re using it as a dashboard cam, or bringing it out for more action shots, this hybrid handheld GPS helps fuel your outdoor adventures.
+Whether you’re using it as a dashboard cam or bringing it out for more action shots, this hybrid handheld GPS helps fuel your outdoor adventures.
 While it is fairly inexpensive, it comes standard with a 16 megapixel CMOS sensor and image processor.
 It can capture HD video at a variety of frame rates and resolutions.
-Still image capture ranges from 16 to 8 megapixels.
+Still, image capture ranges from 16 to 8 megapixels.
 It also features an internal microphone and 3.5mm stereo mic adapter in case you have your own equipment.

 If you’re looking for something even beefier than the Action Camera, this Elite HD model will satisfy.
 It comes with rechargeable lithium ion battery that lasts up to 3 hours when recording at 1080p.
-The high-sensitivity GPS, accelerometer and altimeter ensures you’ll never get lost enroute to your next location.
+The high-sensitivity GPS, accelerometer, and altimeter ensure you’ll never get lost enroute to your next location.
 It can record video at several HD resolutions, and the 1.4 Chroma display is simple to read and use.
 The digital stabilization feature makes your shots more clear and stable as well.

-2. Garmin GPSMAP 62S
+2. Garmin GPSMAP 62S Handheld GPS Navigator

 For a rugged and well-built GPS navigator, this device hits all the marks.
-It features a 2.6 inch screen that is sunlight-readable.
-It comes built-in with a worldwide basemap with shaded relief, and you can download photos via Garmin Connect for better picture navigation.
-The triple axis, tilt-compensated electronic compass and altimeter are both very convenient as well.
-1.7GB of onboard memory and a microSD slot ensures you have enough space for additional road maps, and topographic data.
+It features a 2.6-inch screen that is sunlight-readable.
+It comes built-in with a worldwide base-map with shaded relief, and you can download photos via Garmin Connect for better picture navigation.
+The triple axis, tilt-compensated electronic compass, and altimeter are both very convenient as well.
+1.7GB of onboard memory and a microSD slot ensures you have enough space for additional road maps and topographic data.

 1. Garmin Oregon 650t 3-Inch Handheld GPS with 8MP Digital Camera